IRRITABLE BOWEL SYNDROME OVERVIEW

 There are a number of different treatments and therapies for irritable bowel syndrome (IBS) .
 Treatments are often given to reduce the pain and other symptoms of irritable bowel syndrome, and it may be necessary to try more than one combination of treatments to find the one that is most helpful for you.
-(See "Treatment of irritable bowel syndrome".)
+(See "Treatment of irritable bowel syndrome in adults".)

 Treatment is usually a long-term process; during this process, it is important to communicate with your healthcare provider about symptoms, concerns, and any stressors or home/work/family problems that develop.

 Monitor symptoms — The first step in treating irritable bowel syndrome is usually to monitor symptoms, daily bowel habits, and any other factors that may affect your bowels.
 This can help to identify factors that worsen symptoms in some people with IBS, such as lactose or other food intolerances and stress.
 A daily diary can be helpful (form 1).

 Diet changes — It is reasonable to try eliminating foods that may aggravate irritable bowel syndrome, although this should be done with the assistance of a healthcare provider.
 Eliminating foods without assistance can potentially worsen symptoms or cause new problems if important food groups are omitted.

 Lactose — Many clinicians recommend temporarily eliminating milk products since lactose intolerance is common and can aggravate irritable bowel syndrome or cause symptoms similar to IBS.
 The greatest concentration of lactose is found in milk and ice cream, although it is present in smaller quantities in yogurt, cottage and other cheeses, and any prepared foods that contain these ingredients (table 1).